 History 5001 3.0 F Doing History: An Introduction

 Oral work and written assignments aim to cultivate skills useful for graduate studies in history.
-These include historiographical synopses (how to get a handle on a big book quickly?) and setting-up for primary source analysis.
-The course culminates in developing and presenting a proto-proposal for the required Major Research Paper (MRP).
+These include historiographical synopses (how to get a handle on a big book quickly) and primary source analysis.
+The course culminates in developing and presenting a proto-proposal for the required Major Research Paper.

 HIST 5175 3.0 F Citizens, Historians, and the State: Comparative Histories of the Welfare State, 1900-1950

 This course examines the research and writing of welfare state history.
 The course considers central themes in the historiography, including international and comparative studies, with a particular focus on the history of the welfare/managerial state in Canada.
 Students will examine the multiple ways in which the powers of state have been exercised through economic and social policies and practices of regulation, with particular emphasis on the inter-war, depression, WW2 and post-WW2 eras.

 We trace how power is mobilized through public policy and administrative practice as an exercise of governance and examines how relations of gender, race/ethnicity, class and sexuality shape and are shaped by state institutions, public policies and political practices.
 We consider how ‘social problems’ have been defined and administered as matters of state policy, in order to more closely consider the effects of such approaches in normalising specified populations as legitimate and therefore deserving of citizenship rights, while delegitimising other populations as undeserving.